-In collective legal proceedings lodged by associations or entities constituted for the protection of the rights and interests of consumers and users or by groups of affected people, those who have been damaged, as consumers of the product or users of the service which gave rise to the proceedings, shall be called to appear in order to assert their individual rights or interest.
-This call shall be made by the court, who shall announce the admission of the claim in the media with territorial coverage where the damage to these rights or interests has occurred.
+In collective legal proceedings lodged by associations or entities formed for the protection of the rights and interests of consumers and users or by groups of affected people, those who have been damaged, as consumers of the product or users of the service which gave rise to the proceedings, shall be called to appear in order to assert their individual rights or interests.
+This call shall be made by the court, which shall announce the admission of the claim in the media with territorial coverage where the damage to these rights or interests occurred.

-When the proceedings involve determined or easily determined damaged parties, the claimant or claimants must have previously notified those concerned of their intention to lodge a claim.
+When proceedings involve certain damaged parties, or damaged parties that are easily determined, the claimant or claimants must have previously notified those concerned of their intention to lodge a claim.
 In this case, after the call, the consumer or user may act in the proceedings at any time but may only conduct the procedural acts which have not been precluded.

-When the proceedings involve damage to an indeterminate number of persons or a number which is difficult to determine, the call shall suspend the course of the proceedings for a time limit which shall not exceed two months and which shall be determined by the court in each case depending on the circumstances or complexity of the event and the difficulties concerning the determination and localisation of those damaged.
+When the proceedings involve damage to an indeterminate number of persons or a number which is difficult to determine, the call shall suspend the course of the proceedings for a limited time which shall not exceed two months, and which shall be determined by the court in each case depending on the circumstances or complexity of the event and the difficulties concerning the determination and localisation of those damaged.
 The proceedings shall restart with the intervention of all the consumers who attended the call.
-As a rule, the individual appearance of consumers shall not be allowed subsequently, notwithstanding certain rights or interests that these may assert according to other provisions of the Code of Civil Procedure 1/2000.
+As a rule, the individual appearance of consumers shall not be allowed subsequently, notwithstanding certain rights or interests that they may assert according to other provisions of the Code of Civil Procedure 1/2000.